Li-Yueting/Li-Yueting.github.io/_pages/about.md

 {% include base_path %}

 Hi!
-I’m Yueting, a Master Student at the Stanford University in the [Department of Electrical Engineering](https://ee.stanford.edu/).
-I’m doing research in Open Hardware, Analog Place & Route Automation as well as in Machine Learning.
+I’m Lily (Yueting), an EE Master's Student at the Stanford University in the [Department of Electrical Engineering](https://ee.stanford.edu/).
+I’m doing research in Open Hardware, Analog VLSI Circuit Place & Route Automation as well as in Machine Learning.